 The details: Lowell Davies Festival Theatre, Balboa Park (June 5 to July 10)

 The premise: Shakespeare’s controversial battle of the sexes comedy is rightfully seen as quite misogynistic; as the title implies, the plotline is all about forcing the strong-willed heroine Katherine into subservience.
-When she first premiered this production at the Hudson Valley Shakespeare Festival, director Shana Cooper earned praise for finally making the play work for modern audiences — without smoothing out any of its rougher edges.
+When she first premiered this production at the Hudson Valley Shakespeare, director Shana Cooper earned praise for finally making the play work for modern audiences — without smoothing out any of its rougher edges.
 “In the #MeToo moment, how can The Taming of the Shrew be staged without setting off alarm bells of political incorrectness?” wrote Wall Street Journal critic Terry Teachout.
 “The best way, it strikes me, is to play it the way Shakespeare wrote it, as a slapstick comedy in which a proto-feminist hellion gets her comeuppance at the hands of an arrogant man, and let the audience draw its own conclusions about what it’s seeing.”
 His assessment: Cooper’s was “the best Shrew I’ve ever reviewed.”

 Why you should see it: You might recognize actress Deborah Ann Woll, who plays Katherine, from her role as Jessica Hamby on the HBO vampire drama True Blood.